mesetup/bubble-blaster/README.md

-# qbubbles-java
+# QBubbles: Java Edition
-QBubbles: Java Edition.
-Is a completely revambed version of the original Bubble Blaster.
+`QBubbles: Java Edition` is a completely revambed version of the original Bubble Blaster.
+Starting in the Python programming language with almost no knowledge of coding, but now completely rewritten for the third time: I present to you: QBubbles: Java Edition, now written in Java.